unique and exciting...wonderful singing...shimmering

 Photo by Matthew Fried

-Renowned for its “superb blending of tone, dynamic range, and flexible technique” (Opera News), Etherea Vocal Ensemble is a chamber group specializing in the performance of choral repertoire for treble voices.
-Founded and directed by countertenor Derek Greten-Harrison, Etherea made its debut with virtuoso harpist Grace Cloutier at Lorin Maazel’s Castleton Festival in December 2009, and has since appeared in concert at Yale Institute of Sacred Music and other venues in the northeast region.
+Renowned for its “superb blending of tone, dynamic range, and flexible technique” (Opera News), Etherea Vocal Ensemble was an intimate chamber group specializing in choral repertoire for treble (high) voices.
+Founded and directed by countertenor Derek Greten-Harrison, Etherea’s debut 2009/10 season included recitals at Lorin Maazel’s Castleton Festival and Yale Institute of Sacred Music.
+The group later performed at the Yale Center for British Art, Weill Recital Hall at Carnegie Hall, and a number of other venues in the Northeast region.

-Etherea’s debut CD, Ceremony of Carols, was recorded in collaboration with Cloutier and keyboardist Alan Murchie and released on the Delos label in November 2011.
-It quickly became a commercial and critical success, earning glowing reviews, placing near the top of Billboard's Traditional Classical chart for six weeks (peaking at #4), and debuting at #3 on the iTunes Classical chart.
-A second Etherea album, Hymn to the Dawn, also featuring Cloutier and Murchie, will be released by Delos in January 2013.
+Etherea’s debut album, Ceremony of Carols, was recorded in collaboration with harpist Grace Cloutier and keyboardist Alan Murchie, and released on the Delos label in November 2011.
+It quickly became a critical and commercial success, earning glowing reviews, placing near the top of the Billboard Traditional Classical chart for six weeks (peaking at #4), and attaining the #1 Featured Album spot on iTunes Classical.
+2013 saw the release of Hymn to the Dawn, a second Etherea album on Delos, which included music by Holst and Mendelssohn in addition to world premiere recordings of works by Beach, Rheinberger, and Rossini.
+The album debuted at #14 on Billboard’s Traditional Classical chart and #5 on the iTunes Classical chart, and was lauded by such publications as Opera News and American Record Guide.

 Photo by Matthew Fried